basiqio-oss/Basiq-docs/docs/Data/reports/business-affordability.md

 * Fintechs offering B2B credit, cash flow tools, or working capital services.
 * Alternative Credit Providers needing enriched and fast business profiling.
 * Embedded Finance Providers integrating lending into business platforms.

+### Access to Data Sources:

+* Future-proof your solution by accessing data from Consumer Data Rights (CDR), Web connectors, and Statement uploads.
+* Seamlessly transition from screen scraping to Open Banking as banks adopt newer data access methods.

+### Extensive Data Library:

+* Access thousands of data points, over 60 groups, 50+ metrics, and more than 500 merchant categories for comprehensive reporting.

+### Comprehensive Transaction Data Access:

+* Gain access to over 12 months of transaction data from multiple financial institutions, offering a detailed view of a customer’s financial health.

+### Advanced Data Categorisation:

+* Enriched transaction details including merchant, location, and category, with expenses categorised into more than 500 categories based on ANZSIC classifications for detailed spend behavior analysis.

+### Customisable Reporting:

+* Generate custom reports tailored to meet unique decisioning criteria using a growing library of data points and metrics.

+### Enhanced Decisioning Tools:

+* Utilise an expanding set of groups and metrics to refine decision-making processes.

+### Consolidated Multi-Account Reporting:

+* Enable consolidated reporting across multiple bank accounts with integrated consent UI, allowing for individual or combined reports for multiple applicants.

+### Predefined Risk Flags:

+Benefit from an extensive library of risk flags designed for comprehensive decisioning, aiding in identifying gaps in financial information for thorough and accurate assessments.

+### Powerful Enrichment Overlay Services:

+Utilise machine learning for transaction cleansing and categorisation, enhancing data quality for deeper insights.

+### Allow Multiple Users in Reports:

+* **Modification of API**: The API will now accommodate requests for reports involving up to **five users**.
+Incorporate logic to manage requests with multiple users, ensuring avoidance of duplicate accounts.
+* **Error Handling**: Proper error messages will be returned if duplicate accounts are detected or if a user/account is entered more than once.

+### Export Options:

+You can export reports in PDF or CSV formats for record-keeping and detailed transaction analysis.
+Currently, the option to export in CSV and PDF is only available via the API.

+<HTMLBlock>{`

+`}</HTMLBlock>